fourtytwo42/pumpFunAutoTrader/CANDLES.md

 - `limit`: Number of candles to return (default: 100)
 - `start_time`: Optional start timestamp
 - `end_time`: Optional end timestamp
+- `simulation_time`: **Required for time-travel** - Only show data up to this timestamp

+### Time-Travel Support

+When `simulation_time` is provided:
+- Only trades up to that timestamp are included
+- Candles are generated from those trades only
+- Ensures historical accuracy when trading in the past

+Example: User is trading as if it's January 15th:
+- `simulation_time=1705276800000` (Jan 15 timestamp)
+- Only shows candles from trades before Jan 15
+- Future trades are invisible (as if they haven't happened yet)

 ## Data Flow